Important Safety Information about YERVOY® (ipilimumab)

 Tell your healthcare provider about:

-The most common side effects of YERVOY include: tiredness, diarrhea, itching, rash, nausea, vomiting, headache, weight loss, fever, decreased appetite, and difficulty falling or staying asleep.
+The most common side effects of YERVOY include: feeling tired, diarrhea, nausea, itching, rash, vomiting, headache, weight loss, fever, decreased appetite, and difficulty falling or staying asleep.

 These are not all of the possible side effects of YERVOY.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
 You may also report side effects to Bristol-Myers Squibb at 1-800-721-5072.

-Please see U.S. Full Prescribing Information, including Boxed WARNING regarding immune-mediated side effects, and Medication Guide for YERVOY.
+Please see U.S. Full Prescribing Information and Medication Guide for YERVOY.

-It is not known if YERVOY is safe and effective in children.
+It is not known if YERVOY is safe and effective in children less than 12 years of age.

 YERVOY will not work for every patient.
 Individual results may vary.